French Army on Parade in 1939

 Skill in the art of war has nothing to do with courage.
 Every nation is capable of producing men and women willing to die in service to their country.
 In that respect, I would not rate one nation’s citizens better than any other.

 Another thing that affects a military’s performance is the matter of motivation or spirit.
-German soldiers in 1939-41 were pumped up by Nazi rallies and propaganda, and later in the war they were willing to give their all in defense of the homeland.
+Young German soldiers in 1939-41 were inspired to a near frenzy by Nazi rallies and propaganda, and they responded with great energy and valor.
+Later in the war, these now seasoned soldiers were willing to give their all in defense of the homeland.
 By contrast, French and British troops had no real enthusiasm for the war.
 They were there because they were there, and that was generally true of American soldiers when we entered the war.
 Nevertheless, these men and women heeded the call to duty and performed magnificently when the chips were down.
-Theirs was the victory.
+Theirs was the eventual victory.